BruceJillis/fp.py/README.markdown

 	Branch (Leaf 3) (Leaf 4)

-The tag is required so that objects built with different constructors can be distinguished from one another.
-In a well-typed program, objects of different type will never need to be distinguished at run-time, so tags only need to be unique within a data type.
-Hence, we can start the tag at 1 afresh for each new data type.
+The `tag` is required so that objects built with different constructors can be distinguished from one another.
+In a well-typed program, objects of different type will never need to be distinguished at run-time, so `tag`'s only need to be unique within a data type.
+Hence, we can start the `tag` at 1 afresh for each new data type.

 In general, the pattern matching allowed by modern functional programming languages can be rather complex, with multiple nested patterns, overlapping patterns, guards and so on.
 For the Core language, we eliminate these complications by outlawing all complex forms of pattern matching!
-We do this by providing only case expressions in the Core language.
+We do this by providing only `case` expressions in the Core language.

-The important thing about case expressions is that each alternative consists only of a tag followed by a number of variables (which should be the same as the arity of the constructor).
+The important thing about case expressions is that each alternative consists only of a `tag` followed by a number of variables (which should be the same as the `arity` of the constructor).
 No nested patterns are allowed.
-Case expressions have a very simple operational interpretation, rather like a multi-way jump: evaluate the expression to be analysed, get the tag of the constructor it is built with and evaluate the appropriate alternative.
+Case expressions have a very simple operational interpretation, rather like a multi-way jump: evaluate the expression to be analysed, get the `tag` of the constructor it is built with and evaluate the appropriate alternative.

 <table>
 	<tr>